 Marcelo Lima, General Director of SAM

-The plant will make tail cones, aerodynamic brakes, wingboxes, front fuselage (both single-seat versions and double-seat versions) and the rear fuselage of Gripen fighters for FAB.
-"Establishing the production of Gripen jet fighters in Brazil to support the continuity of the programme is part of our commitment, as well as creating new jobs and supporting the development of the local defence industry," explains Mikael Franzén, head of the Gripen Brazil business unit at Saab.
+"Establishing the production of Gripen jet fighters in Brazil to support the continuity of the programme is part of our commitment, as well as creating new jobs and supporting the development of the local defence industry", explained Mikael Franzén, Vice-President of Marketing and Sales at Saab Aeronautics, when the factory was installed in Brazil, in 2018.